FoxHub/FoxBot/README.md

 For the !speak command to work, you'll also need to install [FFmpeg](http://FFmpeg.org) and add it to your PATH.

+Finally, Fox-Bot's `config.json-EXAMPLE` must be renamed to `config.json` and filled with real production data.

 ## Contact

+Questions about using this program can be e-mailed to sagecallon@gmail.com.